 - Even if you have a few extra offices, subleasing may not be realistic.
 First, ensure the office space includes entrances and exits that can accommodate everyone.
 Second, make sure there is enough parking.
 Your future subtenants might need extra spaces for visiting contractors and clients to park.
 Third, ensure shared areas like kitchens, hallways, and reception areas will not become overcrowded with the addition of some subtenants.

 - Inviting people working for a different company to work alongside you means they will often be within earshot.
 Remind your employees to talk about sensitive information—such as finances or customers’ personal information—only behind closed doors.
 Or, if this is too much trouble, subleasing may simply not be a good idea.

 - Subtenants will change the culture and character of the space to some degree, so be sure to take this into consideration.
 Will they disrupt visitors’ perception of your company?
 Will they have any kind of negative impact on your brand?
 Will they cause too much excess noise for your employees to work effectively?

 If you have carefully weighed the pros and cons of subleasing and dutifully screened any potential subtenants, you’re well on your way to saving money on rent—and gaining some possibly interesting office neighbors.
 In short: it’s great to save money, but always do your homework first.

-Luckily, you don’t have to do your homework alone.
-Maybe you need assistance finding the right subtenants to share your space.
+Don’t go it alone – get assistance finding the right subtenants to share your space.
 Maybe you need help drafting a sublease that benefits you and your subtenants and covers all of the legal details.
 Or, perhaps you want suggestions for new office spaces your company can move into while you sublease the old space.
-Contact us, and we’ll put you in touch with one of our licensed tenant brokers right away.
+Contact us, and we’ll put you in touch with one of our tenant brokers.
 We look forward to answering all of your subleasing-related questions.